UNINETTSigma2/documentation/getting_started/ssh.md

 running `ls -ld ~/.ssh` on Saga, and change the permissions to `0700` with the command `chmod 0700 ~/.ssh`.

-Once the public key has been copied to the remote server, you can login using the SSH key pair.
+Once the public key has been copied to the remote server, you can log in using the SSH key pair.
 Try it. **It should now ask you for your passphrase and not for the password.**